 How Recalls Work

-If a manufacturer issues a car recall, it may notify car owners; but many car owners notify dealerships only.
-These are known as "secret warranties."
-If the NHTSA issues the recall, manufacturers are legally obligated to notify car owners through the mail using state vehicle registration records.
+If a manufacturer issues a car recall, it may notify car owners.
+However, typically, they only inform auto dealerships.
+These recalls act as secret warranties.
+If NHTSA issues the recall, manufacturers are legally obligated to notify car owners through the mail using state vehicle registration records.

-- An explanation of the risks posed by the defect, as well as any important warning symptoms; and
+- An explanation of the risks posed by the defect, as well as any critical warning symptoms

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help